temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 ![The workflow running](images/workflow_running.png)

-Next, click the ID for your Workflow.
-Now you can see everything you want to know about the execution of the Workflow, including the  parameter values it received, timeout configurations, scheduled retries, number of attempts, stack traceable errors, and more.
+Click the **Workflow ID** for your Workflow.
+Now you can see everything you want to know about the execution of the Workflow, including the input values it received, timeout configurations, scheduled retries, number of attempts, stack traceable errors, and more.

 ![The details of the run.](images/workflow_status.png)

-The Workflow is "running", but the Workflow hasn't executed yet.
-As you see from the Web UI, there are no Workers running, polling the Task Queue.

 You can see the inputs and results of the Workflow Execution by clicking the **Input and Results** section: